cargowego

 What are you looking for?

 We wish we had helpful tips to offer but we are just too new to fossil hunting.
-We continue to watch videos, comb the fossil forums in order to gain some good experience.
+We continue to watch videos, comb the fossil forums in order to gain some good insight.
+I think possibly the best bet is to just get out there.
+We seem to learn the most while doing.

 Youtube Fossil hunters: